trento-introsde-final/documentation/README.md

 Is in charge of receiving commands from Slack via outgoing webhooks, and responds accordingly via incoming webhooks.
 It communicates directly with Process Centric Services, via SOAP requests, and receives the sequences of messages it should present to the user.
 Slack Bot is in charge of the formatting.

-Technologies: PHP, REST endpoint for outgoing wekhooks, SOAP client for interacting with PCS.
+*Technologies: PHP, REST endpoint for outgoing wekhooks, SOAP client for interacting with PCS.*

 #### Process Centric Services

-This is were complex operations involving several web services take place.
+This is where complex operations, or integration logics, involving several web services take place.
 It implements the 4 methods available to the public via Slack Bot.
 Each one has a control flow that performs the instructed operation (e.g. log a new run), and additionally can check goals and reward the user.

+As a course requirement, two of the methods implement 4 sequential calls to different web services: Update Run, and Check Goal Status.

-Technologies: Java, SOAP endpoint, and REST client for interacting with BLS and SS.
+*Technologies: Java, SOAP endpoint, and REST client for interacting with BLS and SS.*

 #### Business Logic Services

 This web service implements methods that are exposed to the public but don't involve a process logic.
 It is meant for simple operations (typically GET) that involve only reading certain information.

-Technologies: Java, REST endpoint and client.
+*Technologies: Java, REST endpoint and client.*

 ### Adapter Services

 This web service is in charge of communication with external web services.
 In this case we are interacting via REST APIs with [Instagram](https://www.instagram.com/developer/) for pictures and [Forismatic](http://forismatic.com/en/) for motivational quotes.
 However, it can easily be extended to include more services.

-Technologies: Java, REST endpoint, REST client.
+*Technologies: Java, REST endpoint, REST client.*

 #### Local Database Services

 Is in charge of storing information locally, such as user profiles, goals, and run history.
 It allows reading and inserting into the database.
-At the moment, no authentication or authorization control is implemented.
+At the moment no authentication or authorization control is implemented.

-Technologies: Java, REST endpoint, Postgres.
+*Technologies: Java, REST endpoint, Postgres.*

 ##### Database Design